040code/040code.github.io/content/posts/2020-02-14-ecr-scanning-notifier/index.md

 ![Vulnerabilities](cve.png "Vulnerabilities")

 ## Putting all together.
-In this post we have mostly concentrate on the lambda code required for creating the components.
-Besides the lambda code the github repo also contains the infrastructure code (Iac) required to create the resources in AWS and connected them.
-Just follow th instruction mentioned in this repo and should have your docker images scanning up in minutes.
+In this post we have mostly concentrated on the lambda code required to create the components.
+Apart from the Lambda code, the GitHub repo also contains the Infrastructure Code (Iac) required to create the resources in AWS in order to glue them together.
+Just follow th instruction smentioned in this repo and you should have your docker images scanner up in minutes.

 <asciinema-player src="/2020/02/14/ecr-scanning-notifier/aws-ecr-notify.json"